citp/privacy-policy-historical/a/ab/abo/aboutone.com.md

 Please be aware that the site is a general audience web site, not directed to children under the age of 13, and must not be used by children under 13.
 We do not knowingly collect individually identifiable information from anyone under the age of 13.

-_Last updated: April 17, 2012, AboutOne, Inc.; All rights reserved._
+_Last updated: November 10, 2012, AboutOne, Inc.; All rights reserved._